MeteoSwiss/dvas/CONTRIBUTING.md

 We are currently in the early stages of development of dvas.
 If you would like to contribute to the code, please contact [frederic.vogt@meteoswiss.ch](mailto:frederic.vogt@meteoswiss.ch).

 Until its release, the dvas repository will remain private: branching will thus remain the only way to contribute to the code.
-To get a local copy of dvas and contribute to its improvement, one can collow the following steps:
+To get a local copy of dvas and contribute to its improvement, one can follow the following steps:

 0. Make sure you have git installed.
 Check that the setup is correct: